ska-telescope/ska-data-lifecycle/README.md

 ### ska-dlm REST API

 Interaction with the DLM is also possible via the REST API.
 The source code below is a typical example.
+The comments preceding each REST call are the python method alternatives.

 ```python
 # this URL is for DLM deployment in the Yanda namespace on the DP integration cluster